keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

-The videos that go with this exercise show how the DORA, OpenTelemetry, and Keptn metrics information appears on a Grafana dashboard with the [Jaeger](https://grafana.com/docs/grafana-cloud/data-configuration/metrics/prometheus-config-examples/the-jaeger-authors-jaeger/).
+The videos that go with this exercise show how the DORA, OpenTelemetry, and Keptn metrics information appears on a Grafana dashboard with [Jaeger](https://grafana.com/docs/grafana-cloud/data-configuration/metrics/prometheus-config-examples/the-jaeger-authors-jaeger/).

 If you also have Jaeger extension for Grafana installed on your cluster,